-My system consists of a Nikon D700 and 3 lense, 1 flash and lots of memory cards, cable release, batteries.
+Today’s question came from Oliver, who says he has a camera system that consists of a Nikon DSLR and 3 lense, 1 flash and lots of memory cards, cable release, batteries.

-I’ve looked online and came to the conclusion.
-No one camera bag is going to work for every occasion.
+He has looked online and came to the conclusion.
+No camera bag is going to work for every occasion.

 What are your thoughts?

 Table of Contents

 What is the Best camera bag for an amateur photographer?

 I have to agree with you there mate, there is no camera bag that will suit every single occasion.